Help restore Attingham’s Walled Garden Glasshouses

 Once the frame had been removed it became clear that the brickwork was not level across the structure—in fact, there was a difference of about 30mm in the levels, from one end of the walls to the other.
 The brick walls that support the frame need to be absolutely level for the new aluminium structure otherwise the doors and glass will be put under stress.
 As a result at the start of July we laid a stone coping on the walls, to level them and include a small sill to overhang the brickwork,

-During July, Hartley Botanics the company building the new glass frame will return to Attingham to carry out a final measure and survey of the walls before building the new aluminium frame.
-It should take around five weeks to make the new frame before it is put into situ later in the summer.
+Hartley Botanics were the company building the new glass frame, returned to Attingham to carry out a final measure and survey of the walls before building the new aluminium frame.
+The new frame was installed and work was completed in autumn 2018.